 That day I was gently guided through a variety of self-compassion exercises by the presenters.
 I remember at times feeling a level of peace and contentment that I hadn’t actually achieved in the past and I felt extraordinary relief in responding to myself with warmth vs. harshness.
 It felt powerful, comforting and uplifting to be able to experience such positive feelings towards myself.
 What I was unexpectedly struck by was how, sadly, at time it also felt foreign, as if responding to myself in this way was a language I couldn’t understand.
 How could treating myself kindly feel foreign?
 It was right then and there that I decided this needed to change because if I was going to struggle with simply being nice to myself, then clearly there was work there for me to do!

-So, I decided for 2019, I was going to set an intention to be my own best friend.
-I was going to spend 2019 practicing daily self-compassion.
+So, I decided that for this year, I was going to set an intention to be my own best friend.
+I was going to spend it practicing daily self-compassion.
 I decided that I was no longer going to cause myself harm in any way, be it in spoken or written word, thoughts or behaviors.
 Instead, I was going to experiment with treating myself like my own best friend.
 I was going to challenge myself to practice radical self-love, self-acceptance and self-compassion.
 I got excited about how this experiment could turn out and plunged into it with an open mind and heart.

 My first practice was to begin each day with greeting myself warmly first thing in the morning including offering myself loving touch, like a stroke to the cheek.
 It was initially quite awkward, I’ll admit but I slowly began to get comfortable with the good sensations it provided.
 I felt loved, cared for and happy just with that small gesture, and my day felt like it was off to a good start.